st4ple/solid-jekyll/README.md

 <!--more-->
 This text will not be shown in the excerpt because it is after the excerpt separator.
 ```

-`/_posts/project/` Create a Project post in this directory to go in your Portfolio by creating a file called `yyyy-mm-dd-name-of-the-project.markdown` with the following template:
+Create a Project post to go in your Portfolio by creating a file called `yyyy-mm-dd-name-of-the-project.markdown` in the `/_posts/project/` directory with the following template:
 ```markdown
 ---
 layout: project       #important: don't change this